Skip to content

 What does Segregation of Duties (SoD) Mean?

 For example, a user who can create a vendor account in a payment system should not be able to pay that vendor to eliminate the risk of fraudulent vendor accounts.
-In modern IT infrastructures, SoD ensures that no one user or role can transact every activity within any business process from start to finish without proper checks and balances.
+In modern IT infrastructures, Segregation of Duties ensures that no one user or role can transact every activity within any business process from start to finish without proper checks and balances.
 A primary SoD control is managing users’ access rights to digital resources across the organization’s ecosystem.

 What is Separation of Duties (SoD) Compliance Risk?